20 Chocolate Bars Perfect for Gifting

 We adore the nutty, toasty flavor of this single-origin bar made with cocoa beans from Ecuador's northern coast and lightly sweetened with sugar.
 It also boasts a creamy mouthfeel without the use of cocoa butter or lecithin.
 Another bonus?
 No wrapping required—the cream-and-gold packaging is pretty enough on its own.

-We love the single-origin chocolate from Atlanta-based micro-factory Xocolatl.
+Xocolatl specializes in single-origin chocolate at their Atlanta micro-factory.
 Try the Nicaragua—it's fruity and floral with a subtle licorice flavor that you'll be thinking about long after you finish the entire bar.

 Founders Adam Dick and Dustin Taylor used to build wood boats before joining forces (and names!) to make chocolate—hence the unique packaging.
 The bars are just as striking on the inside: each one has the same intricate molding.
 We're big fans of their single-origin bar made with Maya mountain cacao for its lingering fruit finish.